ona-li-toki-e-jan-Epiphany-tawa-mi/Brainblast-Toolkit/README.md

 You will need make and the cc65 toolchain (https://cc65.github.io).
 There is a `flake.nix` you can use with `nix develop path:.` to get them.

-There are configuration options you can change in `config.mk`, mainly for memory sizes.
+There are configuration options you can change in `config.sh`, mainly for memory sizes.

-To build for a paticular system, you will need to specify the TARGET variable on the command line to make.
+To build for paticular systems, you will need to specify the TARGETS variable on the command line to make.
 By default it will build for the Commodore 64.
-Check the makefile for available targets.
+Check `build.sh` for available targets.
 I.e.:

 ```
-make TARGET=c64
+TARGETS=c64 ./build.sh
 ```

-Resulting binaries can be found in the directory with the name of `$(TARGET)`.
+Resulting binaries can be found in the directory with the name of the build target.

-There is a shell script (`make-all.sh`) you can run to build for all available targets.
+Passing multiple targets in a space-separated list with TARGETS will cause the build commands to be run for each target one-by-one.

-There are also emulator commands set up to be invoked with the makefile with runREPL.
+There are also emulator commands set up to be invoked with `build.sh` with `run`.
 The emulator needed will depend on the target system.
-Check the makefile for the required emulators (if you used `nix develop path:.`, they are already included.)
-You may need to specify TARGET as well, like before:
+Check `build.sh` for the required emulators (if you used `nix develop path:.`, they are already included.)
+You may need to specify TARGETS as well, like before:

 ```
-make runREPL TARGET=c64
+TARGETS=c64 ./build.sh run
 ```

 You can also grab precompiled binaries off of my Hydra instance at one of the